Kareem Welton's Family Says Hit-And-Run Spree In Philadelphia, Montgomery County Could Have Been Prevented With Appropriate Psychiatric Help

 Philadelphia police say they are looking into those 302 calls.

 No word yet on what charges Welton is facing in Philadelphia.
-Meantime, he’s facing multiple charges in Montgomery County, including attempted murder.MORE NEWS: University of Pennsylvania Hospital-Penn Presbyterian Named 13th Best Hospital In Country
+Meantime, he’s facing multiple charges in Montgomery County, including attempted murder.MORE NEWS: Pennsylvania To Text People Who Missed Second Vaccine Shot